chin2p/Myshell-project/readme.txt

-This is a simple implementation of a shell program written in C. It reads input commands from either a file or standard input and executes them.
-The shell supports input/output redirection, and searching for commands in a list of predefined directories.

-The process_line function parses the command line arguments and handles input/output redirection.
-The batch_mode function reads commands from a file and calls process_line to execute them.
-The interactive_mode function reads commands from standard input and calls process_line to execute them.
+We are implementing simple shell program for this project.
+Goal of this project is to
+    - In Interactive mode, read input commands from standard input and execute them.
+    - In batch mode, read commands from a file and execute them.
+    - Support some of the shell features like input/output redirection, handling wildcards, pipes, etc.
+    - If theres any errors we use perror and exit(1).

+Implementation -
+- We have two modes, Interactive and batch mode.
+As said in the goals, we get user input and execute the commands given.
+We have given directories in search_paths array, program searches for the command in one of these directiries and executes them if it finds it.
+If no command exist, we perror and exit(1).
+The process_line function is called each line of the input.
+It parses all items in the line and makes it into a list of arguments.
-The find_command_path function searches for the command in a list of predefined directories.
-The execute_command function forks a child process and executes the command.
+It handles all the tokens like input/output redirection, wildcard handling, pipes handling.
+The find_command_path function searches for the command in the search_paths directories and returns a path to the executable file of the command if it does exist.
+The execute_command function forks a child process to execute the command.
+It also includes the built-in functions like cd, pwd.
+This function used the find_command_path to find commands other than the built-in functions.

-Overall, the code looks well-written and organized.
-However, there are a few issues that should be addressed:

-There is no input validation on the length of command line arguments.
-If an argument is too long, the program will crash.

-The input/output redirection implementation is buggy.
-For example, the command echo > baz foo bar will redirect the output of echo to a file named baz foo bar, rather than just baz.
-This is because the redirection implementation does not properly handle whitespace in the filename.

-There is no error handling for some system calls, such as dup2 and close.
-If these calls fail, the program will continue executing and likely crash.

-The execute_command function does not handle errors from the wait call.
-If the call fails, the program will continue executing and likely crash.
+Extensions -
+3.2 Home directory
+ - We implemented this extension which just changes working directory to home directory if user inputs cd without any arguments.

+Testing -
+ - myscript.sh file can be used for testing the batch mode.
+The file includes different commands and when executed with mysh it executes all those commands in the file.
+Exits when we encounter "exit" command or EOF.